nicholas-camarda/apex2/README.md

 ## Installation and Usage

 To use these functions, clone this repository and source the functions in your R environment.
 Example usage for each function is provided within the function documentation.
-The ~order~ of the analysis we used was:
+The usage order of the main executing scripts was:

 - `load_and_process_data.R`
 - `figure2B-D.R`